-- Living trusts: In this case, the beneficiary is the person or entity you choose to take ownership of the trust’s proceeds after you die.
+- Living trusts: In this case, the beneficiary is the person or entity you choose to take ownership of the trust’s assets after you die.

-If you don’t name any beneficiaries, the assets you leave behind could be stuck in probate court proceedings for months or years.
-It may ultimately fall to the state or relevant financial institution to decide how to distribute them.
+If you don’t name any beneficiaries, the assets you leave behind could be mired in probate court proceedings for months or years.
+It may ultimately fall to the state or relevant financial institutions to decide how to distribute them.

 Beneficiaries fall into two broad categories: primary beneficiaries and contingent beneficiaries.
 Their basic function is the same, but they’re subject to different rules.

-These are secondary beneficiaries, named as inheritors only if the primary beneficiary can’t claim the assets.
+These are secondary beneficiaries, and they’re named as inheritors only if the primary beneficiary can’t claim the assets.
 This could occur if the primary beneficiary passes away or if they’re unable or unwilling to receive the assets.
 You can add multiple contingent beneficiaries to a financial account, as well as specify how your money should be divided amongst them.
 Unlike designated beneficiaries, contingent beneficiaries only receive inheritance when a specified event occurs that transfers their status from secondary to primary inheritors.

 Choosing a beneficiary is a personal process — there’s no one-size-fits-all approach.
 Whether it’s for a life insurance policy, retirement account or other assets, choosing a beneficiary involves carefully evaluating various factors.